Water & Dye Release

 Best Water Temperature for Henna Indigo Dye Release

 Henna and Indigo, and other herbal hair colour powders, will release dye whatever the water temperature.
 It’s a matter of personal preference whether you want to use hot or cold water, but this choice determines how long you will have to wait before dye release takes place.
-Cold henna will colour your hair as well as hot henna provided there is dye release.
+Cold henna will colour your hair just as well as hot henna provided there is dye release.

 As with henna, indigo dye release is triggered fast, and colours intensely, with hot water.
 However, not everyone can tolerate a hot water indigo mix as it has a strong smell and you need to be in a well ventilated area to use hot indigo.